Summary

 In our Automations Overview article, we explain how using Automations is one way in which actions can be automated in Planhat.
 Automations have the general structure of "if x happens, do y", and can either be simple or more complex if required.

-Planhat includes a library of pre-built (yet customizable) Automations for you to choose from, to make your own Templated Automations.
+Planhat includes a library of pre-built (yet customizable) Automation Templates for you to choose from, to make your own Templated Automations.
 As they are partially pre-configured for you, they are the quickest and easiest type of Automations to set up.

 There are a wide range of Automation Templates available for you to choose from, within the Apps Library in the App Center of in upgraded Planhat (ws.planhat.com).